 The audit framework

-Available free of charge to all SSAT primary, secondary and special member schools, the Parental Partnership Audit can be used as a self-evaluation tool.
+Available free of charge to all SSAT primary, secondary, special and iNet member schools, the Parental Partnership Audit can be used as a self-evaluation tool.

 The framework focuses on five key areas relating to working in partnership with parents and carers: